JeanGonzalezSilva/WF_APC/README.md

 Details on how to install and use SOWFA can be found in https://www.nrel.gov/wind/nwtc/sowfa.html.
 The adopted work is based on the SOWFA version in https://github.com/TUDelft-DataDrivenControl/SOWFA which includes the ZeroMQ supercontroller.

+## Content
+This repository provides an example case including the simulation files for the precursor and the wind farm simulation.
+The precursor is used to generate the turbulent inflow field using the windPlantSolver.
+In the wind farm simulation, the user can activate or deactivate the controller options which provide the centralized power losses compensator, the thrust force balancer and the user-defined thrust contrained turbine.

 ## Referencing
 If this controller played a role in your research, please cite:
 J. G. Silva, B. Doekemeijer, R. Ferrari and J. -W. van Wingerden, "Active Power Control of Waked Wind Farms: Compensation of Turbine Saturation and Thrust Force Balance," 2021 European Control Conference (ECC), 2021, pp. 1223-1228, doi: 10.23919/ECC54610.2021.9655154.